Wintermute0110/plugin.program.AEL.dev/KGDB.md

 You can use the names you wish for the platform names.
 However, it is advised that you use some logic that suits your needs or even better, take the platform names from the official Kodi platform list.

+### 2.3 Game/ROM file names

-It is recommended that your ROMs for cartridge-based platforms follow the **No-Intro** naming convention.
+You can choose the filenames you want for your ROMs and Kodi and the scrapers will do their best to correctly deal with your name.
+However, in order to maximize your experience with the game library it is recommended that your ROMs for cartridge-based platforms follow the **No-Intro** naming convention.
 For optical media-based platforms it is recommended to follow the **Redump** naming convention.
+No-Intro and Redump file names include the game region and the game languages which will improve the scraping of your ROMs.
 ```
 # Examples of No-Intro ROM file names
 Super Mario World (Europe) (Rev 1).zip